rapid7/insightconnect-plugins/chaosreader/help.md

 # Description

+[Chaosreader](http://chaosreader.sourceforge.net/) is a tool to trace sessions and fetch application data from snoop or tcpdump logs.
 The plugin is used to trace sessions and fetch application data from snoop or tcpdump logs.
+This plugin runs the Chaosreader tool directly.

 # Key Features